Our Mission

 The History of Oasis tlc

-An enduring, evolving story…Impact OASIS, now OASIS tlc, was a sister organization to I.M.P.A.C.T.
-(Improving Middletown’s Program for Autistic Children Together).
-IMPACT was formed as a 501 (c)(3) tax exempt organization in the year 2000.
-The purpose of incorporating was to be able to raise money to assist the public school system with the development of an appropriate educational program for the increasing autistic population.
-Besides lending funds, IMPACT members worked tirelessly to increase awareness and educate the public about autism and how it affects children.
-IMPACT officers took an active role at school board meetings and joined numerous important committees to learn how to skillfully encourage people to accept the challenge of educating children with autism.
+Impact OASIS, now OASIS tlc, began as a sister organization to I.M.P.A.C.T..
+IMPACT was formed as a 501(c)(3) tax-exempt organization in 2000 to help raise funds for the public school system in developing appropriate educational programs for the growing autistic population.
+In addition to providing financial support, IMPACT members worked tirelessly to raise awareness and educate the public about autism and how it affects children.
+IMPACT officers took active roles at school board meetings and served on numerous committees, helping encourage acceptance of the challenge of educating children with autism.